mrchrmn/thrsqr/README.md

 * URL based, no login required
 * Dynamically generated webmanifest for each event
+* Browser push notifications for individual events
+* Auto-resets responses one hour after the event has begun.
 * Registers and saves client time zone on event creation as event time zone
-* Auto-resets responses one hour after the event has begun.
 * Master admin page to clean up events and users

 ### Technologies